Exploring Patagonia – Mystical Island of Chiloe, Chile

 The next morning we woke up early and we had a simple breakfast made from local ingredients with windows overlooking the lake and field with horses.
 During the conversation we had with Mauro, our host, he suggested us to visit some other places than the ones we were planning and we decided to follow his advice.
-So instead of going to Muelle de Las Almas we decided to go hiking in the National Park of Chiloe to explore the impressive landscapes, beaches, and wilderness of this magical island.
-The park was covered by thick mosses and shrub-heavy forest and we were following the steps of Charles Darwin who walked in the same park almost 200 years ago.
-Before the end of our walk, we found ourselves at a huge beach full of flowers and while we were approaching the ocean I noticed a people dressed up in white clothes and that made me wonder who are those people and what they are doing.
+So instead of going to Muelle de Las Almas, we decided to go hiking in the National Park of Chiloe to explore the impressive landscapes, beaches, and wilderness of this magical island.
+Thick mosses and shrub-heavy forest covers the park where Charles Darwin walked almost 200 years ago.
+Before the end of our walk, we found ourselves at a huge beach full of flowers, and while we were approaching the ocean, I noticed people dressed up in white clothes and that made me wonder who are those people and what they are doing.
 The host told us that there was a full moon party in this area the night before.
 Besides the full moon party, this island is full of myths about mystical creatures, warlocks, and witches so seeing people in the field dressed in white was a bit awkward.
 We decided to check closer what is happening so we walked towards them expecting to see some sacrifice or spiritual dance, but, unfortunately (or luckily?) it was just a karate club doing the training in the middle of nowhere. 🙂